YoannMis/my-journey/docs/index.md

 ---

 > *"Le code, c’est comme la science : ça demande de la patience, de la persévérance, et une bonne dose de café.
-Mais quand ça marche, c’est magique."* 🔬🧑‍💻💡
+Mais quand ça marche, c’est magique." 🔬🧑‍💻💡 - Mistral AI*
 > *"Do or do not.
 There is no try." - Yoda*
 > *"The greatest teacher failure is." - Yoda*